Joensen named 10th bishop of the Diocese of Des Moines

 His ordination as a bishop and installation in the Diocese of Des Moines will be Friday, Sept.
 27. For more information, visit dmdiocese.org.

-Bishop-elect Joensen, age 59, grew up in Ames, the oldest of five children born to the late Alfred W. Joensen and Marilyn E. (née Simington) Joensen.
-He attended Iowa State University, earned a bachelor's degree in zoology and was in medical school when he discerned a calling to the priesthood.
+Bishop-elect Joensen, 59, grew up in Ames, the oldest of five children born to the late Alfred W. Joensen and Marilyn E. (née Simington) Joensen.
+He attended Iowa State University, earned a bachelor’s degree in zoology and was in medical school when he discerned a calling to the priesthood, according to a press release.

 He was ordained in 1989 and served in parish ministry for six years before beginning graduate studies in philosophy.
 Since returning to the Archdiocese of Dubuque, he has served at Loras College in Dubuque as a professor of philosophy and assisted at parishes in and around Dubuque.